 For many residents in care homes, a chronic illness can have a huge impact on their lives.
 It influences their daily routine and impacts the types of choices they make throughout the day.
 Getting the right type of care for those with any form of chronic illness should be a top priority for care homes around the country.
 Chronic illness management is required to help those living with long-term health conditions have a better quality of life.
 For care homes, this means ensuring patients with chronic illnesses get the support and care they require.

-If chronic illnesses aren’t managed effectively, budgets, resources and time, can be wasted, and patients can feel let down by the care they are receiving.
-However, if managed well, those with chronic illnesses can feel empowered through health care that understands their unique circumstances and prevents further health complications down the line.
+If chronic illnesses aren’t managed effectively, budgets, resources and time can be wasted, and patients can feel let down by the care they are receiving.
+However, if managed well, those with chronic illnesses can feel empowered through a health care service that understands their unique circumstances and prevents further health complications down the line.